Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 I'm sure everyone with at least some background in C# is aware of extension methods — a nice feature that lets developers extend existing types with new methods.

-This is extremely convenient in cases where you want to add functionality to types you don't have control over.
+This is extremely convenient in case you want to add functionality to types that you don't have control over.
 In fact, I think everyone at some point authored extensions for the base class library just to make some things more accessible.

 But besides the more obvious use cases, there are a few other interesting patterns that directly rely on extension methods, showing how they can be used in a slightly less conventional way.